Edaochi Medical

 Does Edaochi offer all families, and with private label (OEM)?

 Yes.
-Edaochi Medical supplies the main families — Foley catheter (F6–F24), suction catheters, central venous catheter (CVC) kit, urinary bed bags and leg bags — with quality documentation (ISO 13485), low minimum order, samples for evaluation and private-label (OEM) packaging for distributors.
-A box-price and MOQ quote is delivered on WhatsApp in under 24 hours.
+We supply the main families — Foley catheter (F6–F24), suction catheters, the central venous catheter (CVC) kit, urinary bed bags and leg bags — with quality documentation (ISO 13485), a low minimum order, samples to evaluate and private-label packaging for distributors.
+Message us on WhatsApp with what you need and we'll get you a box price.

 ← Back to blog